310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Midori frownshake %}
-Only in terms of the outcome… I honestly don’t ever wanna do it again…
+Only in terms of the outcome… I honestly never wanna do it again…
 {% endbubble %}

 {% bubble Shinobu v2 %}